 Photo of River Road city of Richmond BC Canada

 3. The trailhead is at the end

-of the road, which goes for another 500 metres or so.
+of the road, which goes for another 500 metres or so after the stop sign.
 Several small

 parking lots are on the right side along this road.